Proximify/packman/README.md

 # Packman

 This Composer plugin creates a package manager and serves private packages to Composer from a local web server.
-By default, it creates one package manager per project.
+By default, it creates one package manager per project within a `packman` folder.
 A local web server is started and stopped automatically when needed by a composer task (usually `http://localhost:8081`).
 Packman assumes that all private packages have the same vendor name and that their source is hosted at a common location (e.g. `https://github.com/CompanyName/...`).

 ## Terminology

 In Composer terminology, a **repository** is a set of packages, and a **package** is simply a commit in a repository.
-A commit can be identified in relative terms by its version tag and its brach name.
+A commit can be identified in relative terms by its brach name and its version tag (it it has one).
+For example, in plain English, version constraints read as "most recent commit in the develop branch" or "package with version 1.0 or higher".

 A **private repository** is a set of **private packages**.
 Packages can be required by other packages in relative terms based on their [semantic version](#semantic-versioning).
 That is, instead of specifying a commit hash, one can request the newest package that matches a version pattern, such as `1.1.*`.

+After running `composer install` or `composer update`, the `require` pattern of each package is **locked** to the specific **commit hash** that **satisfies** the requirement.

 ## How Packman works